TechProDavid/IAM-security-AWS/README.md

 <h1>Advanced Roles and Group Management using IAM </h1>

 <h2>Description</h2>
-Identity and Access Management in AWS helps you securely manage and control access to AWS resources for users, through groups, roles and permissions.
+Identity and Access Management in Amazon Web Service (AWS) helps you securely manage and control access to AWS resources for users, through groups, roles and permissions.
 Roles and permissions grant or revoke authorizations to resources without any credentials.
-In this lab, I secured the organization's environment, using IAM policies and roles to grant and revoke S3 permissions for certain groups and users.
+In this lab, I secured the organization's environment, using IAM policies and roles to grant and revoke S3 (AWS Storage Service) permissions for certain groups and users.
 In the final step, I verified the correct functioning of these policies utilizing the command line interface to perform operations on S3.
 <br />